Sn1r/tUCA-the-Ultimate-CRUD-API/README.md

 # tUCA - the Ultimate CRUD API

-tUCA is a RESTful API built with Express.js and MongoDB that provides full CRUD functionality for managing data.
+tUCA is a RESTful API built with Express and MongoDB that provides full CRUD functionality for managing data.
 The API also supports GraphQL for advanced queries and filtering.

 ## Features

 - Full CRUD (Create, Read, Update, Delete) functionality for managing data
 - Supports RESTful API and GraphQL for advanced queries and filtering
 - Uses MVC (Model-View-Controller) approach for better organization and separation of concerns
+- Uses User authentication and authorization

 ## Getting Started